zekarias-tilahun/SelfGNN/README.md

 #### update 2

 Contrary to what we've claimed in the paper, [studies](https://arxiv.org/abs/2010.10241) argue and empirically show that Batch Norm does not introduce implicit negative samples.
 Instead, mainly it compensate for improper initialization.
-New experiments that we have carried out, as shown in the table below, seems to confirm this argument.
+We have carried out new and similar experiments, as shown in the table below, that seems to confirm this argument.
 (`BN`:Batch Norm, `LN`:Layer Norm, `-`: No Norm ).
-For this experiment, we use the Amazon (Photo) dataset and a GCN backbone.
+For this experiment we use a GCN encoder and split data-augmentation.

 <table>
 <thead>
   <tr>
-    <th colspan="3">Modules</th>
+    <th colspan="3">Module</th>
     <th colspan="3">Dataset</th>
   </tr>
 </thead>